nyasa10/Airport-Operations-Performance-Delay-Analytics-2023/README.md

-✔ Late Aircraft Delay + Carrier Delay accounted for the majority of delays ✔ On-time performance averaged ~77.4% across all flights ✔ Cancellation rate remained low (~1.7%), but delays were more common ✔ Routes such as ___ contributed disproportionately to overall delays ✔ Delay spikes during evening hours indicate cascading delay effects
+✔ Late Aircraft Delay + Carrier Delay accounted for the majority of delays ✔ On-time performance averaged ~77.4% across all flights ✔ Cancellation rate remained low (~1.7%), but delays were more common ✔ Routes such as ABQ-SFO, ABE-BNA, ACK-BOS contributed disproportionately to overall delays ✔ Delay spikes during evening hours indicate cascading delay effects

 ## Skills & Tools Used